muratk3n/thirdwave/en/2019/09/alane.md

 ---

-Government has the best toyz.
-They are using this thing *right now*.
-Imagine being an officer loading this stuff onto a truck.
-If you had some sci know, wouldn't that get some gears turning?
+Government has the best toyz, best recent tech, no doubt.